 What Causes Indoor Air Pollution?

 Air is considered polluted when it contains harmful substances.
-Causes of indoor air pollution include:
+There are many causes of indoor air pollution, including:

 - Chemicals released into the air by: